Home AC Refrigerant and Freon Phase-Outs

 With no harmful chlorine gas, this is the safest type of refrigerant.
 R 410a falls into this category and is environmentally friendly, which is why there is no restriction on using R 410a in your air conditioning systems.

 If other refrigerant types are used in your heating and cooling system, then it might be best to replace it with the HFC refrigerant because, after the phase-out, the production of banned refrigerants will be put to a halt.
-With no production, prices on Freon and other cooling alternatives will increase.

 Air Conditioner Refrigerants Operate in a Closed System

 Refrigerant use in a residential AC unit or heat pump alone is a clean process.
 Refrigerant is designed to absorb heat from the present air and move it away in a closed system.
 In several instances, that refrigerant is used for many years, even decades.

 It becomes a problem when the HVAC system breaks down if a leak is present and refrigerant gas escapes.

 HVAC technicians use reclaimed refrigerant in the same home any chance they get so that it can be recycled or properly destroyed.
 In most cases, it is not legal to dispose of HVAC systems without recovering the substance from the HVAC unit properly.